rahhulleee/tp/docs/UserGuide.md

 Examples:

  - `delPolicy 1 polnum/39376234` will delete the existing policy with policy number 39376234 from the Client at `INDEX` 1.
- - `delPolicy 2 polnum/1111111A`  will delete the existing policy with policy number1111111A from the Client at `INDEX` 2.
+ - `delPolicy 2 polnum/1111111A`  will delete the existing policy with policy number 1111111A from the Client at `INDEX` 2.